Car Collector International

 Provenance, allocation history and Ferrari client status

 Every F80 transaction begins with the Ferrari S.p.A. chassis number, the original allocation letter and the delivery-condition record from the delivering Ferrari dealer.
-All 799 allocations were made to existing top-tier Ferrari clients ahead of public reveal (Ferrari communications, October 2024), and the client-relationship history behind an allocation is itself part of the transaction chain.
+All 799 allocations were made to existing top-tier Ferrari clients ahead of public reveal, and the client-relationship history behind an allocation is itself part of the transaction chain.
 Any offered F80 must present a complete Ferrari-delivered file — allocation letter, delivery inspection record, first-owner name in the Ferrari dealer service system and unbroken Ferrari main-dealer service history from delivery.
 An F80 offered without this chain should be treated as a due-diligence priority and verified with the delivering Ferrari dealer directly before any acceptance of offer.

 Delivered condition, mileage and Ferrari-programme use